Master Localized Numbers in 5 Minutes

 • C#/.NET: The UnitsNet library gives you everything you need for working with quantities and units.

-8. Numeral systems
+Numeral systems localization

 Culture/language Numeral presentation Writing direction